 What the Hague Evidence Convention seeks to achieve is to [A.] ’improve the existing system of Letters of the request [B.] enlarge the devices for the taking of evidence by increasing the powers of consuls and by introducing, on a limited basis, the concept of the commissioner; and at the same time [C.] preserve all existing more favorable and less restrictive practices resulting from internal law, internal rules of procedure and bilateral or multilateral conventions

 Understanding the Hague evidence Convention is key.
 Articles 1-14 regulate the form of the Letter, the scope of its content, the methods of transmission, the language to be used, the method and technique of execution, the compulsion to be exercised against a witness, the privileges and immunities of the witness, the permissible grounds for a refusal to execute the letter, and the question of costs and expenses.

-Following this, article 15-22 identify the consuls/commissioners’ rules in taking evidence, understanding the role of the State in compelling the producing of the evidence as well.
+Following this, articles 15-22 identify the consuls/commissioners’ rules in taking evidence, understanding the role of the State in compelling the production of the evidence as well.
 It also provides alternatives to the consul if they are unable to respond in time or deny the provision of evidence.
-The later articles, 23-42, merely provide general clauses for identifying the relationship between past Conventions and the authorities designated under Articles.
+The later articles, 23-42, merely provide general clauses for identifying the relationship between past Conventions and the authorities designated under the Articles.

 The Convention specifically provides under its ambit that the person requested to give evidence does not need to provide the same if their hands are tied by the receiving state.
 For that matter, the request for evidence cannot be executed if the person has a duty to refuse the evidence from the originating state as well.
 This holds true only if the execution of the Letter does not fall within the functions of the judiciary in the state of origin or infringes on the sovereignty or security of the addressed state.